photkosee/unsw-wam-to-gpa-convertor/README.md

 Struggling to convert your WAM to GPA?
 No worries, this app is here to help!
 Simply upload your UNSW academic statement, and we'll handle the rest, giving you your GPA instantly—no manual calculations needed!

-You can find a live build of this app at https://unsw-wam-to-gpa-convertor.vercel.app/
+This app is now live at https://unsw-wam-to-gpa-convertor.vercel.app/

 ## Table of Contents